thoughtspot/thoughtspot.github.io/_end-user/introduction/pinboard-granular-permission.md

 ---
 title: [Granular access to Pinboards]
-last_updated: 09/22/2020
+last_updated: 09/23/2020
 summary: "For embedded uses of ThoughtSpot, we added greater granularity to Pinboard access.
-With new `Read only` access to Pinboards, users only have limited access to curated Pinboards that are explicitly shared with them."
+With new <strong>Read only</strong> access to Pinboards, users only have limited access to curated Pinboards that are explicitly shared with them."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 ThoughtSpot has a user privilege that prevents certain users from creating or modifying Pinboards.

-To ensure that users have 'Read only' access, edit the user group permission and check only the **[Cannot create or update Pinboards]({{ site.baseurl }}/end-user/introduction/about-privileges-end-user.html#read-only)** privilege.
+To ensure that users have <strong>Read only</strong> access, edit the user group permission and select the **[Cannot create or update Pinboards]({{ site.baseurl }}/end-user/introduction/about-privileges-end-user.html#read-only)** privilege.

-When a user has 'Read only' access, they are limited to viewing and **Exploring** curated Pinboards.
-They can also **Replay search** with new data, and **Present** the Pinboard.
+When a user has <strong>Read only</strong> access, they are limited to viewing, **Exploring**, and **Presenting** the curated Pinboard.
+Users can also **Replay search** for Answers, unless they are in embedded mode.

 These users *cannot* perform the following actions that are otherwise available on the Pinboard to most users:
   - Share